-Many manufacturers will provide an estimate of how long the UPS can run at full capacity.
+Many manufacturers, such as Riello UPS, APC UPS, Vertiv UPS and Eaton UPS, will provide an estimate of how long the UPS can run at full capacity.
 However, as conditions will always vary, it is worth obtaining a larger UPS than you believe necessary in order to ensure full coverage.
 If the battery in a UPS is drained too frequently due to it supplying a heavier load than expected, then its total capacity will begin to suffer, and you’ll need to replace the battery sooner.

-Can I ride out a power cut with a UPS?
+Can I ride out a power cut with a UPS (Uninterruptible Power Supplies)?

 A UPS is designed to safeguard sensitive equipment and afford you the time required to shut everything down properly.
 What it isn’t designed to do is ‘ride-out’ a power-cut; there is only a finite amount of power stored within a UPS and a power-cut could be a long-term problem.
 The solution to a mid to long-term disruption would be a generator.
 If you’d like to immunise your business against protracted outages, then a generator system and a UPS make excellent partners: together, they’ll keep the lights on for extended periods.